Naemam/flex-template-web/docs/README.md

 Marketplace features included in Saunatime:

 - **Location search** shows the user if there are saunas available in a given location.
-- **The listing page** gives a detailed view about what a particular sauna offers.
+- **The listing page** gives a detailed view about what a particular listing offers.
 - **Transaction process**: Saunatime uses nightly booking.
 - **Notifications**: Emails are sent during the booking process to alert customers and providers about changes in the booking state.